AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/workfront-integration.md

    ![Translation tasks in the Assigned to you tab](./images/translation-tasks-access.png){width="650" align="left"}

-    *Caption: Translation task in the Assigned to you tab*
+    *Translation task in the Assigned to you tab*

    ![Translation tasks in the Your tasks widget](./images/translation-tasks-access-your-tasks.png){width="650" align="left"}

-    *Caption: Translation task in the Your tasks widget*
+    *Translation task in the Your tasks widget*

 2. Hover over the task you want to work on and select&nbsp; ![](images/Smock_OpenIn_18_N.svg)&nbsp; to open it in the **Map console**.
 You can also open the task by simply selecting the task.
 3. Review task details and the file added for translation.